 Related post on how to build wealth: Should I Save or Pay off Debt?

-Saving money can help reduce your expenses.
-But earning more money can help you in many ways such as saving more money, investing more for retirement, and allowing for more room to spend on the things you love.
+Yes, saving reduces expenses.
+But earning more can help you in several ways: saving more, investing more for retirement, and allowing more leeway to indulge in what you love.

-A couple of ways you could start earning extra money so you can create wealth include starting a blog or flipping furniture.
-These are gigs I do to give my income a nice boost by several thousand dollars per month.
+A few ways to begin earning extra include starting a blog or flipping furniture.
+I engage in these activities and they’ve increased my income by several thousand dollars monthly.

 Earning extra money is one way to earn more.